Senior Lecturer Lars M Andersson

 Research Professor Terje Emberland

 Terje Emberland is Research Professor at the Norwegian Center for Holocaust and Minority Studies (HL-senteret) and affiliated researcher at the Center for Research on Extremism (C-REX) at the University of Oslo.
 Emberland is one of the foremost experts on the history of Norwegian fascism, antisemitism, occupation history, and conspiracy theories.
 He has written a number of articles and monographs in these fields and co-edited several anthologies.
-He has been Senior Researcher in the government-funded research project Norwegians in the Waffen-SS from 2006 to 2012, and in the research project Democratic Institutions facing Nazi occupation: Norway in a comparative perspective from 2013 to 2016, financed by the Norwegian Research Council.
 Read more…

-Gustaf Forsell is a PhD candidate in Church History at the Department of Theology and at the Centre for Multidisciplinary Studies on Racism (CEMFOR) at Uppsala University, Sweden, with an expertise in Swedish fascism and historical and contemporary intersections between religion and fascism.
-Forsell is currently finalising his doctoral dissertation on Christian national socialism in Sweden from 1925 to 1945, which will be the first in-depth study on how Swedish national socialist ideas of Christianity contributed to their aspired political project in the interwar and wartime periods.
+Gustaf Forsell is a researcher in Church History at the Department of Theology and at the Centre for Multidisciplinary Studies on Racism (CEMFOR) at Uppsala University, Sweden, with an expertise in Swedish fascism and historical and contemporary intersections between religion and fascism.
+Forsell wrote his doctoral dissertation on Christian national socialism in Sweden from 1925 to 1945, which is the first in-depth study on how Swedish national socialist ideas of Christianity contributed to their aspired political project in the interwar and wartime periods.
 Read more…

 Professor Mattias Gardell

 Mattias Gardell is Nathan Söderblom Professor in Comparative Religion, and researcher at the Centre for Multidisciplinary Studies of Racism (CEMFOR) at Uppsala University.
 He is an award-winning international expert in the field of religion, politics, racism, and violence, and a leading scholar in areas such as fascism, black and white radical nationalism, white power culture, Islamophobia, political Islam, torture history, esoteric fascism, white nostalgia and the politics of memory, hate crime, and political violence.
-Gardell holds substantial experience in directing large research groups and building cross-disciplinary research environments.
-He was Director of Research at CEMFOR from 2017 to 2021, and served as Team leader and Steering Board member of the IMPACT of Religion: Challenges for Society, Law and Democracy, Linnaeus Centre of Excellence at Uppsala University.
 Read more…

 Associate Professor Nicola Karcher

-Head of NORFAS Steering CommitteeNicola Karcher is a historian and Associate Professor in Social Science at the Østfold University College, Norway, where she leads the research group PRIS (Politics, Religion, Ideology and Society in Education) and is a member of the Research Steering Committee at her faculty.
-She is also a steering board member of the National Network of Social Science in Education, Norway.
-She has been a researcher in the project Democratic institutions facing Nazi occupation: Norway in a comparative perspective from 2013 to 2017, at the Norwegian Holocaust Center and financed by the Norwegian Research Council.
-Her teaching expertise is directed towards Holocaust education, democratic citizenship, and prevention of extremism and racism in school and teacher education.
+Head of NORFAS Steering CommitteeNicola Karcher is a historian and Associate Professor in Social Science at the Østfold University College, Norway and affiliate researcher at the History Department at Uppsala University.
+At her faculty, she leads the research group PRIS (Politics, Religion, Ideology and Society in Education) and is a member of the Research Steering Committee.
+From 2020 to 2022, she was a steering board member of the National Network of Social Science in Education, Norway.
 Read more…

 Email:nicola.k.karcher@hiof.no